Propagating Christmas Cactus is an efficient way to salvage plants suffering from root rot or bacterial infection.

 Why Propagate Christmas Cactus?

-A single plant with whole blossoms could cost between $15 to $30, which you can avoid by propagating as many new plants at home.
+A single Christmas Cactus with blossoms could cost between $15 to $30, and you can avoid it by following simple propagation steps at home.

 Best Time to Propagate Christmas Cactus

-The best time to propagate Christmas Cactus is a month or two after the blossom has faded.
+The best time to propagate Christmas Cactus is a month or two after the flowering period ends.

 How to Propagate Christmas Cactus?

 Christmas Cactus propagation is commonly done via stem cutting, root division, and seeds.

 Now, let us get started with Christmas Cactus propagation, shall we?